 Product management can sometimes be a very unglamorous job but ultimately there is great joy in knowing that your product could be affecting millions of users across the world.

-And if knowing all this has you brimming with excitement, then maybe it's time to button up, roll up your sleeves, and start your own product manager journey.
+And if knowing all this has you brimming with excitement, then maybe it's time to button up, roll up your sleeves, and your own product manager journey.

 Interested in learning more about product management and discovering whether it's the right career for you?
 You might want to check out our popular course: One Week PM.